-How Professional Real Estate Photography Increases Your Listing Price (Local Data)
+How Professional Real Estate Photography Increases Your Listing Price (Utah Data)

 It's a fair question.
 We all know great photos help properties sell faster, but does it impact the actual sale price?

-The answer, backed by both national research and what we've observed in the Thurston County market, is yes—professional photography does help homes sell for more money.
+The answer, backed by both national research and what we've observed in Utah markets, is yes—professional photography does help homes sell for more money.
 Sometimes significantly more.

-Let me walk you through the data, explain why this happens, and show you exactly how professional photography translates into real dollars for your sellers.
+Let me walk you through the data, explain why this happens, and show you exactly how professional photography translates into real dollars for your sellers across Utah.

 The National Data on Photography and Sale Price

-Let's start with the big picture.
-National studies have consistently shown that professional photography impacts sale price:
+National studies consistently show professional photography impacts sale price:

-Redfin's Research: Homes photographed with professional DSLR cameras sold for $3,400-$11,200 more than homes photographed with phone cameras or point-and-shoot devices.
+Redfin's Research: Homes photographed with professional DSLR cameras sold for $3,400-$11,200 more than homes photographed with phone cameras.

 VHT Studios Study: Listings with high-quality photos sold for $934-$116,076 more than listings with lower quality photos, depending on price point.